 Clearly identified in the future land use map (FLUM), and throughout this plan's policies and narratives, is a focus on the Core City.
 Future investment and redevelopment must first occur in the center of Pine Bluff, strengthening the city physically, culturally, and fiscally.
 While focused on the Core City, growth at the periphery is discouraged.
-No clearer is this priority articulated than in the powerful Safe Routes to Schools report circa 2011.
+No clearer is this priority articulated than in the powerful Safe Routes to Schools report circa 2011 developed for the City of Pine Bluff (see also Technical Assessment, page 105).
 Fiscal analysis of land use patterns completed as part of this plan further reinforces the need to focus on the Core City, restrict poorly performing forms of development, re-establish Downtown Pine Bluff, and rebuild the city's central neighborhoods with a variety of housing options across all income levels.